Neotys-Labs/neoload-models/neoload-project/doc/v3/population-policy.md

 | when  | The moment when Virtual Users count will reach the specified number: [time](#human-readable-time-specifications) or number of [iterations](#human-readable-iteration-specifications). | - | &#x2713; |  |
 | users | The fixed number of Virtual Users at the specified moment | - | &#x2713; |  |

-The specified moment must have the same duration type as the Custom Load Policy.
+The specified moment must have the same duration type as the others steps.
 All steps must be ordered chronologically.
+The last step is defining the duration of the load policy

 #### Example
-One custom load during 15 minutes.
 The population starts 30 seconds after the start of the test.
 Each ramp-up or ramp-down between 2 steps will be split with ramp-up/ramp-down of 10 seconds.
 The population Virtual users has 30 seconds to finish the current iteration.